AlbinTouma/illicitfinance.github.io/content/posts/ukrainian_sanctionsar.md

 ---
-title: How investigators find out who's who in sanctions investigations
+title: Four steps to make any sanctions investigation successful
 date: 2024-04-19
 draft: false
 ---

 We often talk about sanctions in the context of efficiency or individual cases.
 Who's who in the sanctions space has, as a result, become elusive when there are characteristics, data sets, and methods of revealing sanctioned entities and their networks.

-We'll explore 4 steps in the research process, from the design of research methods to the collection, analysis, and sharing of intelligence.
+Lets explore four common steps in the research process behind investigations into sanctions, from the the design of research methods to the collection and analysis of information.

 {{% steps %}}